-Willis Group maintains Employee Share Ownership Plans, which as of May 10, 2001, held 828,746 shares of our common stock on behalf of Willis Group directors, officers and other employees.
+Willis Group maintains Employee Share Ownership Plans, which as of September 30, 2001, held 809,000 shares of our common stock on behalf of Willis Group directors, officers and other employees.
 These shares were acquired by the Plans at the time of the 1998 acquisition of our predecessor in return for the employees forfeiting cash awards held by the Plans for their benefit.
-As part of the forfeiture arrangements, TA I Limited granted certain employees, under its Zero Cost Share Option Scheme, options over TA I shares (now shares of our common stock), the value of which equaled on grant the cash amount of forfeited cash awards.
+As part of the forfeiture arrangements, certain employees were granted under our Zero Cost Share Option Scheme, options over shares (now shares of our common stock), the value of which equaled on grant the cash amount of forfeited cash awards.
 The Plans are obliged to deliver the shares held when the zero cost option is exercised upon payment of L1 and relevant taxes.
 No option may be exercised more than 10 years from the date of grant and no further options will be granted under the Scheme.